RileyCC56/MechaCar_Statistical_Analysis/README.md

  ## T-Tests on Suspension Coils:

  then briefly summarize your interpretation and findings for the t-test results.
 Include screenshots of the t-test to support your summary.

+## Study Design: MechaCar vs Competition:

+What metric or metrics are you going to test?
+What is the null hypothesis or alternative hypothesis?
+What statistical test would you use to test the hypothesis?
+And why?
+What data is needed to run the statistical test?